Sholden8340/task-tracker-app/README.md

 <https://laravel.com/docs/10.x/vite#configuring-hmr-in-sail-on-wsl2>

-Every time you use a new CSS class.
+Every time you use a new Tailwind CSS class.

 ```sail npm run build```